 In Connecticut, short-term rentals are subject to state room occupancy tax.

-You can use our lodging tax lookup tool to get a rate report specific to your Connecticut address.
+Our lodging tax lookup tool can give you a rate report specific to your Connecticut address.
 The report includes the estimated total tax rate to collect from guests, required registrations, frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 What charges are taxable?

 In Connecticut, all charges associated with occupancy, including accommodations, amenities, and services, whether separately stated or included, are taxable.
-This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc. Fees that are refundable, such as damage deposits, are generally not subject to lodging taxes unless you keep the deposit.
+This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc. Fees that are refundable, such as damage deposits, are generally not subject to lodging taxes unless the host keeps the deposit.

 Are guests ever exempt from taxes?

 There are situations in which you aren’t required to collect lodging taxes in Connecticut.
 For example, a guest who rents for a long term rather than a short term will be exempt from short-term lodging taxes.